HeroesSubmitted by Spam at 2009-05-15 11:34:59 EDT

 It's the first intelligible thing she's been able to say to me since she walked into my flat and the almost pitiful weakness of her voice, strained and broken from her endless sobbing, rips into me more than I thought was possible.
 Her arms move from clutching my back so that she can gently ease herself out of the paternal hug I've being tightly holding her in for the last hour of her broken-hearted weeping.

-"What would like me to say?"
+"What would you like me to say?"
 I ask.

 I try to keep my tone level and gentle, try to comfort her with my voice, desperately attempting to mask the wealth of emotions that I never even knew I was capable of.
 I'm sure I've failed, that she hears it, the crack of pain underlying the calm timbre.
 I just hope that she doesn't realise why, that it's all because of her, that I can't bear to see her in this much agony.
 I think that would grieve her more than the agony itself.